Intellectual Developmental Disability Services (IDDS): Case Management

 We provide a thorough assessment for each individual requesting services.
 This assessment will help us assist you in selecting the kind of services which can help you.
 We can also provide a comprehensive psychological evaluation where needed.
 These services are provided by our licensed psychologist and therapists.
 Monday to Friday from 8:30 AM to 5:30 PM with additional evening hours available.
 You may request an appointment for these services by calling our Main Number at 757-788-0300.
 Appointments for psychological or psychiatric evaluations directed by the court may also be scheduled through our Information and Referral Department.

 Intellectual Developmental Disability Services (IDDS): After School and Summer Recreation

-Children with mental retardation and other disabilities may benefit from our after school recreation services.
+Children with Intellectual and Developmental Disabilities/IDD and other disabilities may benefit from our after school recreation services.
 Children in the program usually receive school bus transportation to the program, are provided with a high quality personal care and are picked up by the parents in the early evening.